kaibyao/fbkl-rust/notes/keepers.md

 I must've been really sleepy when I thought up its current implementation.
 Right now a team can have multiple team_update, and a team_update stores an object containing its current contract IDs as well as team settings.
 But there's also a team_update_contract table that stores the changes that were made to contracts in a team update.

 The thing I'm noticing is that it's kinda hard to figure out what contracts are currently associated the team.
 If anything, I'd want team_update_contract to be team_contract instead, and have a team_update store the changes made to its contracts.

+Wait, contract already has a team_id.
+I think team_update_contract is actually not necessary, though UpdateType is.